 In February 1944, the rumor spread among the POWs that the Marshall Islands and Gibert Islands had been retaken.
 They also heard that the Marianas Islands had been bombed and that there had been a sea Battle in the Java Sea.
 They also heard that the Filipino food ration had been cut to 120 grams of rice a day and that no one was allowed to leave Manila.

-Living conditions in the camp were atrocious, and the camp had a limited amount of water because the water line to the camp was broken.
+On August 14, 1944, Herb was one of 230 POWs transferred to Ashio Camp.
+Living conditions in the camp were atrocious, and the camp had a limited amount of water because the water line to the camp was broken from December 1944 until March 1945.
 This meant they could not wash after working and that there was limited water for cooking.
 The POW kitchen was 40 feet from the latrines resulting in flies being everywhere in the kitchen.
 The Japanese also did not supply lids for the cooking utensils.
 The Japanese guard in charge of the POW mess stole food for himself that was meant for them.
 POWs reported he was seen carrying sacks of rice and sugar, assigned to them, from the camp.

 In the camp, the POWs slept in barracks that were inadequately heated and during the cold nights, the POWs had only thin blankets to cover themselves with.
+Since there was inadequate water, the POWs were covered with lice and fleas.
 The Red Cross blankets that were sent to the camp, for the POWs, were issued to the guards.
 The Japanese also appropriated the Red Cross packages for themselves and stored them in a warehouse inside the camp.
-Besides the blankets, they also took chocolate, canned meats, fruit, and milk, and clothing meant for the POWs.
+Besides the blankets, they also took chocolate, canned meats, fruit, milk, and clothing meant for the POWs.

 It appears Herb was transferred from the camp in July 1945 and would spend the remainder of the war at Tokyo Camp #1-B which also was known as Kawasaki #1.
 The prisoners in the camp were used as slave labor at the Kawasaki shipyard.
 At the shipyard, some of the POWs worked as welders while others worked as laborers.
 When the POWs arrived at the camp, the commanding officer told them, to intimidate them, that they would never leave Japan.
 The Japanese practiced “collective punishment” in the camp.
 If one POW violated a rule all the POWs were required to stand at attention in the cold and snow.
 As they stood there, the Japanese would hit each POW in the face and club and kick them.
 They next made the POWs hit each other.